 Private Storage

-Private Storage allows us to store up to 240 additional items outside our Inventory.
-This allows us to store important and rare items until we need them or for collecting.
+Private Storage allows you to store up to 240 additional items outside our Inventory and can be expanded up to 1000 items.
+This allows you to store important and rare items until you need them or for collecting.
 This has no additional cost or limitation attached to it other than having to withdraw items to use them.

 Unlocking Private Storage